-Flutist Rosanne Wieringa joined the Vancouver Symphony Orchestra in 2004 as Second Flute.
+Rosanne has held the position of Second Flute with the Vancouver Symphony Orchestra since 2004.
 Before moving to Vancouver, Rosanne lived in Saskatchewan where she was the Principal Flute with the Regina Symphony Orchestra and taught at the Conservatory of Performing Arts and the University of Regina.